AzonInc/Doorman/docs/en/changelog/firmware.md

 ### 📝 Other Updates
 - **Nuki Component**
-   The `nuki_lock` component now leverages Doorman-S3's PSRAM, potentially enhancing the overall performance.
+   The [ESPHome_nuki_lock](https://github.com/uriyacovy/ESPHome_nuki_lock) component now leverages Doorman-S3's PSRAM, potentially enhancing the overall performance.

 ### 🚨 Breaking Changes
+- **PSRAM Compatibility**
+   Some users, particularly those with Revision 1.4 PCBs, may encounter issues due to the newly added PSRAM component.
+This is because certain Revision 1.4 boards use the N16R2 variant of the ESP32S3, which requires a different configuration for proper PSRAM booting.

+   For assistance, please contact me via [Discord](https://discord.gg/t2d34dvmBf) or open an issue on [GitHub](https://github.com/AzonInc/Doorman/issues).

 - **Hexadecimal Command-String Length changed**
-   With the command parser now fixed, the hexadecimal string representation has been updated to correctly display the `Last Bus Command` sensor.
+   With the command parser now fixed, the hexadecimal string representation has been updated to correctly display the [Last Bus Command](../reference/entities#last-bus-command) sensor.

 - **Separate Event entities**
    [Skaronator](https://github.com/AzonInc/Doorman/pull/37) introduced separate event entities for each physical doorbell button.